Ending my tenancy

-- Give us at least 28 days notice in writing that you are leaving (you will be responsible for the payment of rent for the 28 day notice period).
+You must give us at least 28 days notice in writing of your plans to move out (you will be responsible for the payment of rent for the 28 day notice period).
 Contact your housing officer as early as you can.

 - Return all keys for the property to us at the end of your tenancy